-- Add previously unknown or unsupported media filters/file formats to the translation table - Block problematic GUIDs to force fall-back to server-side rendering. - Add more parameters to existing MIME strings to allow for troubleshooting of problematic formats by changing a stream's GStreamer parameters - Manage and deploy custom configurations depending on the media file types supported by GStreamer on a user device.
+- Add previously unknown or unsupported media filters/file formats to the translation table - Block problematic GUIDs to force fall-back to server-side rendering. - Add more parameters to existing MIME strings to allow for troubleshooting of problematic formats by changing a stream's GStreamer parameters - Manage and deploy custom configurations that depend on the media file types supported by GStreamer on a user device.

-With client-side fetching, you can also allow the user device to stream media directly from URLs of the form http://, <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.
+With client-side fetching, you can also allow the user device to stream media directly from the URLs of the form , <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.">http://>, <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.
 The server is responsible for directing the user device to the media, and for sending control commands (including Play, Pause, Stop, Volume, Seek).
 But the server does not handle any media data.
 This feature requires advanced multimedia GStreamer libraries on the device.